 Treating Eating Disorders with Acupuncture

 Traditional Chinese Medicine and acupuncture have been used for thousands of years in China and beyond.
-The ancient Chinese believed that there is a universal life energy called qi or chi, which is present in every living being and flows along body pathways called meridians.
-If the flow of this energy is blocked in any way, illness occurs.
-Acupuncture works to restore normal functions by stimulating certain points on the meridians in order to free up the qi energy.
+The ancient Chinese believed that there is a universal life energy called "qi" (or "chi"), which is present in every living being and flows along body pathways called "meridians".
+If this flow of this energy is blocked in any way, illness may occur.
+Acupuncture works to restore the body's normal functions by stimulating certain points on the meridians in order to free up the qi energy.

 The Japanese Style of acupuncture is a very gentle form of acupuncture, which uses fine needles, inserted at a shallow depth into acupuncture points along the meridians to help restore a person to a balanced state.
 In an acupuncture session, the acupuncturist will take the pulse, palpate certain areas on the abdomen (depending on the comfort level of the client), and identify the prevalent blockage or pattern.
 Once the needles have been inserted and person is resting, the acupuncturist returns to the pulse and the abdomen to modify and refine treatment.
 Infrared heat therapy may also be used during an acupuncture session to warm and strengthen deficient areas of the body, as well as to encourage relaxation.
 Specific acupuncture points may be added to help relieve the physical symptoms that often accompany an eating disorder, such as abdominal bloating, nausea, constipation, diarrhea, abdominal discomfort, Irritable Bowel Syndrome (IBS), and acid reflux.